-- Low credit utilization rate (your credit card balance divided by your credit limit, for each card as well as all together)
+- Low credit utilization rate (your credit card balance divided by your credit limit, for each card as well as altogether)

 - Number of “hard” inquiries into your credit report (a potential lender reviewing your credit because you’ve applied to receive credit from them)

-- Public records (bankruptcy, civil judgements, tax liens)
+- Public records (bankruptcy, civil judgments, tax liens)

 Each credit reporting bureau uses all of this personal information to calculate your credit score.
-It is often called your FICO Score which is named for the data-analytic firm associated with the original calculation method, but now that slightly different calculation methods are used, other names your credit score can go by are Equifax Credit Score, VantageScore, and TransRisk.
+It is often called your FICO Score which is named for the data-analytic firm associated with the original calculation method, but now that slightly different calculation methods are used, your credit score can also be named after the agencies Equifax Credit Score, VantageScore, and TransRisk.